‘The Shining’ prop axe Jack Nicholson used up for auction - NewsBreak

 It comes with a high price: minimum bids are $50,000.

 Gotta Have Rock and Roll Auctions , which sells pop culture and sports memorabilia, estimates the prop, believed to be made of foam, will ultimately sell for between $60,000 and $90,000.
-As of Friday afternoon, there were at least three bids for the item.How the Colorado Sun relates to Skin Cancer
+As of Friday afternoon, there were at least three bids for the item.SEE IT: Activists at Starbucks superglue themselves to counter to protest upcharge for non-dairy milk

 The axe is one of several Nicholson used during the filming of the Stanley Kubrick chiller.
 The film’s most famous scene features Nicholson hacking a bathroom door to pieces to get to his wife (played by Shelley Duval), whom he’s trying to kill.